canhuiHuang/canhuiHuang/README.md

  ### Hello 👋
-My name is Canhui, I am a developer with Computer Science background.
+My name is Canhui, I am a developer with computer science background.

 - You can check out some of my personal projects on https://www.canhuihuang.com/works.html